lesreddy/tw-tetris/readme.md

 [MS Paint](https://ms-paint.en.softonic.com/) was also used to re-size images down for implementing onto [ImgBB](https://imgbb.com) for this readme file.

 ### Acknowledgements

 ## Reflections

+This project has been a very frustrating process.
+The idea was to utilise and de-construct a purely javascript game engine and re-build it in my own way.
+The problem was that it took me two weeks just to de-construct the engine and even after significant analysis I found it very difficult to understand the code.
+I therefore lost a lot of time on basically trying to understand someone elses code.
+This then gave me less time and confidence to build the other elements of the game.
+There are still many elements to implement in order to complete it and I am not happy with the current state that I have to submit and I will go back and fix all the elements once I have built a better knowledge base and experience.